Phone interviews are used to screen candidates for a job and get a sense of what you’d be like to work with.

 9. How do you handle stress and pressure?

 You’ll usually hear this question if you’re doing a phone interview with a startup, a restaurant, or some other fast-paced work environment.
-Hiring managers ask this phone interview question to determine if you’re easily overwhelmed or if you keep a cool head in stressful situations, which you’re often likely to come across.
+Hiring managers ask this phone interview question to determine if you’re easily overwhelmed or if you keep a cool head in stressful situations.

 How to answer